-They will work on timers so that you do not worry about closing your coop at night.
-The birds will go inside on their own, and the door will automatically shut right behind them when it gets late.
+They will work on timers so you do not worry about closing your coop at night.
+The birds will go inside independently, and the door will automatically shut behind them when it gets late.

 Keep An Eye on Young Birds